Summary and Keywords

-The second problem is that the rhetoric of evidence-based policy does not recognize the contested nature of evidence itself.
-It has similarly forgotten the lessons from the sociology of science, and science and technology studies, about the value-laden nature of scientific inquiry and the choices that are made about what to research and how to undertake that research.
+The second problem is that the rhetoric of evidence-based policy does not recognize the contested nature of evidence itself, an area that has been the subject of a large body of research in the fields of the sociology of science and science and technology studies.
+These studies draw attention to the value-laden nature of scientific inquiry and the choices that are made about what to research and how to undertake that research.

 Third, the emphasis has been on particular types of evidence, with particular methodologies being privileged over others, running the risk that what counts as evidence is only what can be counted or presented in a particular way.
 The choice of evidence is value-laden and political in itself.